John Dean Provincial Park: Radar history

 The traffic control radar located at the summit of Mount Newton in John Dean Provincial Park.

 At the summit of the mountain is a large Doppler radar that can be seen from most elevated points in Victoria, British Columbia.
 It is referred to as the "big soccer ball" by citizens due to the appearance of its radome, but is in fact situated upon a massive foundation tower with top at 25 metres above the ground.
 The radar is owned and operated by Nav Canada and is used for air traffic control, and is commonly mistaken to be a weather radar.

 During the mid-1980s, Transport Canada purchased 39 new state of the art radar tower systems, which would provide complete aerial surveillance over Canada; it was a priority of national importance.
 Soon after, a Site Selection Committee was created to locate a site that met certain criteria for the Victoria International Airport.

 Many sites were considered but the Mount Newton site was the only one which met all the operational criteria; thus the Ministry of Transportation gave approval in 1982.
 The coverage area predicted was based on analysis of topographical maps.
 “Any potential impact by trees or foliage will be evaluated by flight checking after construction.”

-Raytheon Canada Ltd. received the contract to construct ready turnkey installations, using a standard tower configuration of a 25 meters height.
+Raytheon Canada Ltd. received the contract to construct ready turnkey installations, using a standard tower configuration of a 25 metres height.
 After the tower was completed in November 1989, on February 23, 1990, Raytheon Canada Ltd. and Transport Canada conducted flight checks.
 The checks verified that the equipment was functioning to specifications, and the facility was handed over to Transport Canada.
 The facility is now located in a fenced off plot of land adjacent to the parking lot, accessible by a locked gate and gravel road.

 A second radar is located downwards from the first, it is a rotating parabolic radar owned and operated by the Canadian Coast Guard and is used for transmitting high frequency signals between Coast Guard ships and commercial/leisure vessels in emergencies.